 Do you wholly trust your partner?
 Do you share the same intentions for your assets?
 Do you have children you want to be sure are provided for?
 Do you want your assets to remain in your loved ones’ hands?
 If the answer to these questions is yes, then mirror wills are ideal for you.
 These two nearly identical wills differ only in who the will belongs to and who the main beneficiary is; everything else is the same.
 In the UK, mirror wills are an excellent way of controlling your assets regardless of which of you passes away first.

-Whatever your decision ultimately is, FreeWills is still happy to provide you with 30 minutes of free counsel about our free online will when you get in touch with us via the website.
+Whatever your decision ultimately is, FreeWills is still happy to provide you with 30 minutes of free counsel about our free online will service when you get in touch with us.